samir-sudhir/Preppro/README.md

 # PrepPro: AI-Powered Learning Platform

 **PrepPro** is a full-stack, AI-powered educational platform designed to enhance personalized learning for students and streamline test and feedback management for teachers.
-It leverages **Django REST Framework** for the backend, **Next.js** for the frontend, and integrates with **RapidAPI Claude 3** for advanced NLP features like text summarization and automatic MCQ generation.
+It leverages **Django REST Framework** for the backend, **Next.js** for the frontend, and integrates with NPL opertaions for semantic similarities like MCQs genration and **RapidAPI Claude 3** for advanced and better responses in case of fallbacks like text summarization and automatic MCQ generation.

 ---